veenoise/william-cybersec-portfolio/README.md

-# Cybersecurity Inten Web Portfolio
+# Cybersecurity Intern Web Portfolio

-This is my web portfolio for cybersecurity intern position.
+This is my web portfolio for a cybersecurity intern position.